Tommy Mellott's parents: 'I'm so proud of you and your team'

 MSU arrives in Frisco on Wednesday while the Mellott family is scheduled to land in the Lone Star State on Friday.
 They're not sure if they'll be able to see their son before the Bobcats and Bison kick off.
 But if they get that opportunity, they know what they'll tell their son.

-"I'm just gonna hug him and kiss him and tell him 'no matter what happens, I love you.
+Said Dina: "I'm just gonna hug him and kiss him and tell him 'No matter what happens, I love you.
 I'm so proud of you and your team.
 Go out and get it.
-Get that national championship."
+Get that national championship.'"

 "I'm just so proud and so excited to watch him play," said Shane.
 "Have always loved it.
 They're gonna do it.
 They'll go get a championship."